SpellholdStudios/1pp/README.md

 #### Notes

-<em>If you've previously installed the mod, remove it before extracting the new version.
-To do this, run <strong>setup-1pp.exe</strong>, uninstall all previously installed components and delete the 1pp folder.</em>
+*If you've previously installed the mod, remove it before extracting the new version.
+To do this, run **`setup-1pp.exe`**, un-install all previously installed main component and delete the :file_folder: **stuffofthemagi** folder.*

-<em>When installing or uninstalling, <strong>do not close the <acronym title="Disk Operating System">DOS</acronym> window</strong> by clicking on the <strong>X</strong> button!
-Instead, press the <strong>Enter</strong> key whenever instructed to do so.</em>
+*When installing or un-installing, **do not close the DOS window** by clicking on the **X** button!
+Instead, press the **Enter** key whenever instructed to do so.*

-<em><strong>Disable any antivirus</strong> or other memory-resident software before installing this or any other mod.
-Some (particularly avast and Norton!) have a tendency to report false positives with mod activity, resulting in failed installs.</em>
+*__Disable any antivirus__ or other memory-resident software before installing this or any other mod.
+Some (particularly avast and Norton!) have a tendency to report false positives with mod activity, resulting in failed installs.*

 ##